To download a copy of this handbook, click here

 Clinic staff offers basic first aid, emergency care, medication administration, and vision and hearing screenings.
 Routine vision and hearing screenings are done each year for all preschool students.
 Additionally, if a staff member, parents/guardians, or student has a concern about a student’s vision or hearing, the clinic staff can screen the child upon request.
 Clinic staff also ensures compliance with Ohio’s medication and immunization laws, monitors for communicable diseases, and assists students with required medical care as ordered by a healthcare provider.

 At the beginning of each school year, parents/guardians are required by law (ORC 3313.712) to complete an Emergency Medical Authorization Form for each student.
 This form is to enable parents/guardians to authorize the provision of emergency treatment for children who become ill or injured while under school authority, when a parents/guardian cannot be reached.
 Ohio law requires that all preschool students have two emergency contacts in addition to parents.
-Please complete/update student’s medical information and Emergency Medical Authorization online at CareDox.
-Throughout the school year, please remember to update your student’s Emergency Medical Authorization Form if there are changes to your child’s health care information.
-Students will be excluded from participating in field trips and extracurricular activities until this requirement has been met.
-Please note: If a student becomes ill or is injured during normal school hours, they will only be released to individuals listed on the Emergency Medical Authorization Form.
+Please complete/update student’s medical information and Emergency Medical Authorization online at SchoolCare/CareDox.
+Throughout the school year, please remember to update your student’s Emergency Medical Authorization Form if there are changes to your child’s health care information (SchoolCare/CareDox).
+Students will be excluded from participating in field trips until this requirement has been met.
+Please note: If a student becomes ill or is injured during normal school hours, they will only be released to individuals listed as an emergency contact.

 Injury and Illness Procedures